This page discusses the way forward for research at Alderley Edge.

 4 At the top level of digging, there would be the cases where we require English Heritage's support and the government's approval (Department of Culture, Media and Sport!).
 Again, we would need a research plan but this would be submitted in conjunction with the National Trust who would keep a close eye on the dig.
 All the requirements of recording would be as for Level 3 but in addition, the report would need to be submitted to Cheshire County Council and English Heritage so the expectations would be higher again.

 5 If there is a Level 5, it is probably that we would not be permitted to dig at all.
 If digging is appropriate, it would be supervised by others, rather as Pot Shaft was dug.
 In this case, we might provide the ideas and manpower but the responsibility for the dig is with others.

 The Work Plans referred to above are designed to be one or two page documents capturing the essential ideas of the work and forming the basis either for agreement to proceed or a more detailed proposal.
-The Work Plan template is available to download as a PDF file.
-To date, sixteen Work Plans have been prepared.
+The Work Plan template is available to download as a DOC file or PDF.
+To date, over 30 Work Plans have been prepared.
 The Work Plan is normally accompanied by a Risk Assessment (based on HSE guidance) even though the work does not fall under the Health and Safety at Work etc Act, the Club not being an employer.

 The research programme is currently no more than a wish list.
 This is reproduced below without the detail which is present on the internally circulated list.
 For further details, please contact the Club.

 1.1 Depressions adjacent Cow Lane on the west side above

 Brynlow Mine.
 Were these shafts, if so, dug by whom and when?
 Were they the

 shafts that Roe was alleged to be heading towards?